Ruddickmg/vault-kms-provider/documentation/src/configuration/kubernetes.md

         type: DirectoryOrCreate
 ```

+> [!IMPORTANT]
-The parameters from the above configuration should be added to the existing configuration (not override it).
+> The parameters from the above configuration should be added to the existing configuration (not override it).

 Setting up kubernetes to use a KMS provider is different for each Kubernetes distro.
 See your distros docs for specifics if this documentation does not apply.